unsol/design/eth_interface.md

 ## return

 Set the returning output data for the execution.

-*Note*: multiple invocations will overwrite the previous data.
+This will cause a trap and the execution will be aborted immediately.

 **Parameters**